 Memorial Day weekend severe weather continues: Supercells produce tornadoes, damage throughout the Midwest: May 30, 2004

-CHASE VIDEO 1: Lightning along I-64 near Okawville, Illinois: Storm Highway Video Clip
+EXPEDITION VIDEO 1: Lightning along I-64 near Okawville, Illinois: Storm Highway Video Clip

 ST. LOUIS, MO - The system that brought the prolific tornado outbreak to the Plains on May 29 moved into the Midwestern states on May 30.
 The following is a journal of the day's chase.
 Times (CDT) are approximate.
 Photos can be enlarged by clicking on each thumbnail image.